serenagrl/learning/Redis/readme.md

 17. **Streams.Auto**            - Complete example with automatic requeue and poison message handling.
 18. **Streams.Trim**            - Trim streams length.

+## High-Availablity Setup Guide

+I also did some high-availability learning for Redis.

+**High-Availability Setup**     - Redis Cluster and Redis Sentinel setup guide on Docker, Kubernetes or using Helm.

 ## Disclaimer

 Everything is based on my own self learning and understanding.
 Please pardon any mistakes